 - The final version of this and related documents can be found on

-- Homework will usually be due Fridays at the end of the day.
-More
+- Homework will be due Fridays at the end of the day.
+More than one

-than one unexcused late homework assignment will likely result in me
+unexcused late homework assignment will result in me mentioning this

-mentioning this in your narrative evaluation and may result in a
+in your narrative evaluation and may result in a lowering of your